Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Experiment

 \subsection{Experimental Settings}

-\textbf{Implementation:} In our method, we keep the Image Textualization and Semantic Mask Encoder, along with diffusion models at the decoder (using default parameters from GPT-4 Vision \cite{gpt4-vision}, SAM \cite{2023-SAM},GroundingDino \cite{2023-groundingDino} and ControlNet \cite{zhang2023adding}), frozen, focusing instead on fine-tuning an ultra-low bitrate image encoder/decoder based on the cheng2020-attn model from the deep image compression platform CompressAI \cite{2020compressai}.
-Specifically, this process starts the model in its lowest bitrate mode, then increases the bitrate weight of the loss function tenfold (by reducing $\lambda$ to 1/10 of its original value), thereby enabling extreme compression training with a learning rate of $10^{-4}$.
-Our method, SEDIC, dynamically adjusts bitrates by tuning the number of objects $J$, text description length $l_d$ and $l_{all}$.
-When the bitrate falls within the range of 0.02 to 0.03 bpp, $J$ is set to 1, with $l_d$ and $l_{all}$ are designate as 20 and 30 words, respectively.
-When the bitrate is $0.04 \sim 0.05$ bpp, $J$ increases to 3, with $l_d$ and $l_{all}$ are designated as 30 and 50 words, respectively.
+\textbf{Implementation:} We keep the Image Textualization(GPT-4 Vision \cite{gpt4-vision}) and Semantic Mask Encoder(,Grounding Dino \cite{2023-groundingDino} and SAM \cite{2023-SAM}), along with ControlNet \cite{2023-controlnet}, frozen.
+Only an extremely low-bitrate image encoder/decoder is fine-tuned instead based on the cheng2020-attn model from the deep image compression platform CompressAI \cite{2020compressai}.
+Training begins at the lowest bitrate, with the loss weight scaled by reducing \( \lambda \) tenfold and a learning rate of $ 10^{-4} $.
+Our SEDIC dynamically adjusts bitrates by tuning the number of objects $J$, word length of text descriptions $l_d$ and $l_{all}$.
+When $J$ is set to 1, with $l_d$ and $l_{all}$ designated as 20 and 30 words respectively, the bitrate falls within the range of 0.02 to 0.03 bpp.
+When $J$ increases to 3, with $l_d$ and $l_{all}$ designated as 30 and 50 words respectively, the bitrate is $0.04 \sim 0.05$ bpp.
 This relatively high bitrate allows for more image details and thus better recovery.
-All experiments are conducted on a single NVIDIA GeForce RTX 4090 GPU.
+In the ORAG implementation, we adopt the middle block of the upsampling branch, as it provides the best trade-off between controllability and reconstruction fidelity \cite{chen2024training}.
+We found that hyperparameter $\eta$ between 30-50 work well across most settings and set $\eta = 40$ by default.